Thailand is Wonderful (and Affordable) Destination for Families

 Where we stayed:Thai Cozy House Very basic accommodation in the heart of Khao San Road – $25 per night budget place but perfect for saving money as we waited to catch the bus to Cambodia.

 They say all roads lead to Bangkok and they are right.
 We are back in Bangkok again for a 3-day layover as we wait to catch our bus from Bangkok to Siem Reap.
 This time we stayed in the backpacker’s district of Khao San Road in a great little budget hostel located downtown.
 The area is spectacular for its cheap eats and a long list of things to see and do right from your hotel room.
 We took the kids to the zoo, the royal palace and dad got the joy of a nice bout of food poisoning.
 Off to Cambodia by bus!

 8. Chiang Mai – 7 Nights

 Cooking class in Chiang Mai.
 The kids loved it!

 Where we stayed: The Grand Napat Serviced Apartment – Very nice apartments at a reasonable price (if booked at the right time).
 You will need a set of mopeds if you want to get into and out of the old city as it is a bit out of the way.
 These apartments have a basic kitchen and family room.
 We were able to sneak some bedding out of the maids closet to make a couple makeshift beds for the kids.
 Worked like a charm!

 WiFi – Excellent

 Baan Ngern Villiage (old city) – We found this hotel while walking around the Saturday night market.
 It is right on the side street, in a quiet neighborhood within walking distance to everything.
 We stayed here for three days.
-It is well priced and the rooms were very big with frig and a little dining area.
-It is not particularly fancy and there is no pool, but if you are looking for a good price combined with convenience..
-This is a great choice.
+It is well priced, and the rooms were huge with frig and a little dining area.
+It is not particularly fancy, and there is no pool, but if you are looking for a good price combined with convenience.
+This is an excellent choice.